pulseopen/PulsePhone/CONTRIBUTING.md

 PulsePhone is led by **Pedro Porcelli — Founder, Designer, and Maintainer**.

 Pedro has final say on KiCad design decisions, hardware revisions, module architecture, electrical and mechanical standards, and all merges into `main`.
-This isn't bureaucracy — it's just the reality of hardware: one bad merge can corrupt the design files for everyone.

 The process is simple: propose via Issues or PRs, get feedback, land in `dev`, ship to `main` after validation.